SeanTOSCD/simple-course-creator/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Fixed: PHP warnings based on sanitization plugin settings
+* Fixed: PHP warnings based on sanitization of plugin settings

 = 1.0.1 =
 * New: Added "Disable JavaScript" (expand/collapse of post listing) setting on settings page